refactoredjello/Water-Walls/README.md

 # Water-Walls
-Given an array of integers representing walls, calculate the amount of water that would be trapped between the walls and which two walls would contain the most amount of water.
+Given an array of integers representing walls, calculate the amount of water that would be trapped between walls and which two walls would contain the most amount of water.

 ### Inputs
 Given the heights: 5, 3, 7, 2, 6, 4, 5, 9, 1, 2